randywf/sudoku/README.md

 ## Future Plans
 I plan on integrating this front-end app with a backend database, but I'm still learning how to make them communicate.
 As of now, I'm focusing on finishing up the front end.

-## Contribute
-If you've somehow stumbled across this and want to help, feel free to submit a pull request.
-These are some things I'd like to get done:
 ### To-Do List
  - Tests
  - Check for valid solution